 Protocol - What you must do Guidance - How you should do it The county child welfare services agency must use the Reasonable and Prudent Parent Standard when determining whether to allow a child in county child welfare services agency custody to participate in extracurricular, enrichment, and social activities.
-Placement providers should be adequately prepared for the placement of the child by being informed of the specific needs of the child.
-Preparation should be continued after placement of the child, and include knowledge and skills relating to the Reasonable and Prudent Parent Standard for the This means activities or items that are generally accepted as suitable for children of the same chronological age or level of maturity or that are determined to be developmentally-appropriate for a child based on the development of cognitive, participation of the child in age- or developmentally appropriate activities, including:
+This means activities or items that are generally accepted as suitable for children of the same chronological age or level of maturity or that are determined to be developmentally- appropriate for a child based on the development of cognitive, Refer to the Reasonable and Prudent Parent Activities Guide and Applying the Reasonable and Prudent Parent Standard Tool for additional guidance.